Field Artillery Training at Northern Strike 20

-Soldiers from the 1-119th Field Artillery Regiment, Michigan National Guard, clear the M777 Lightweight 155mm howitzer tube between discharges.
+A gunner with C Battery, 1-119th Field Artillery Regiment, Michigan National Guard, views the deflection and quadrant alignments before firing the M777 Lightweight 155mm howitzer.
 Soldiers with the 1-119th FA regiment conducted direct fires training during Northern Strike 20 at Camp Grayling, part of the National All-Domain Warfighting Center in Northern Michigan during Northern Strike 20, July 26, 2020.
 Northern Strike fills Joint All-Domain training and task iteration gaps in both the Army/Air National Guard training strategies, which sustains and enhances reserve component proficiency.
 (U.S. Air National Guard photo by Master Sgt.
 David Kujawa)

 |Date Taken: